HiThink-Research/MME-Finance/README.md

 ## 🛠️ Usage

 <!-- ### Judgement -->
 We have integrated MMfin into the VLMEvalKit framework.
-For the environment configuration and the use of AIP, please refer to [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
+For the environment configuration and the use of API, please refer to [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
 Regarding the data, first of all, you should download the `MMfin.tsv` and `MMfin_CN.tsv` files, as well as the relevant financial images.
 The folder structure is shown as follows:
 ```
 ├─ datasets